MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Windows 10 Tips</h3>
-                                                    <p>Looking for how to do something on Windows 10?
+                                                    <p>Looking for how to do other things on Windows 10?
 Launch the Tips app!</p>
                                                 </div>
                                             </div>
                                         </div>